 Statewide Monitoring (dust and smoke): The interactive map below presents the most recently available (real-time) indicative particle concentration data for the

 BLANkET stations distributed around the state (including Hobart, Launceston, Devonport and George Town).

-Each BLANkET station's available data can be accessed via the menu to the left, or by clicking on the points of the map below.
-Use this link to access annual plots and 'most recent 30 day' plots of day averaged BLANkET data.
+Each BLANkET station's current data can be accessed via the menu to the left, or by clicking on the points of the map below.

 Use your 'Refresh' or 'Reload' button on your browser (or press F5) to update the map.